Navigation:

 It has MEGA spin.
 I am told this thing can make an underspin short serve so heavy that the ball will go over the net, turn around and come right back.
 That's good.

 You can adjust QUANTITY of spin INDEPENDENT of SPEED.
 That's a mouthful.
-No other robot does this.
+No other robot does this (at time of writing).
 TW2000-05 tries to do this, with very limited success.
 But this is the first robot that can truly give you a slow spinny short serve OR a fast dead serve. (most robots give short dead serves and fast heavy spin serves b/c spin and speed cannot be separated).

 It has a lot of gimmicks.
 Time delay on backspin for "realism," and 99 presets bla bla bla.
 This does up to 4 balls to ANY LOCATION short or long, and you can change the spins (not side spins though, only underspin or topspin or dead ball) and speeds on any of those balls.
 So short heavy underspin to the left followed by a high looping arc to the right, etc. Very cool.
 But that trip to Europe seems like a better idea....